spatie/skeleton-nova-tool/README.md

  Next run `composer install`, `yarn` and `yarn production`.

+If you don't have a Nova app already head over the [nova installation instructions](https://nova.laravel.com/docs/1.0/installation.html#installing-nova).

- To use your customized package in a Laravel/Nova app, add this line in the `require` section of the `composer.json` file:
+To use your customized package in a Nova app, add this line in the `require` section of the `composer.json` file:

  ```
     ":vendor/:package_name": "*",